Windows Installation (Wizard)

-- Configure NCache specific ports in case of firewall
+- Configure NCache-specific ports in case of a firewall.

-From the dropdown menu, select the IP address to which you want to bind NCache services.
+From the dropdown menu, select the IP address you want to bind NCache services.

-By default, firewall will be configured for all ports used by NCache.
-Disable the checkbox in case you want to disable firewall.
+By default, the firewall configures for all ports used by NCache.
+Disable the checkbox if you don't want to configure NCache ports with the firewall.

 Set Account to Run NCache Services dialog box is only for ASP.NET Core installation.

-The next dialog box asks for user credentials with administrative privileges that are required to monitor PerfMon counters in case of ASP.NET Core installation.
-Enter the account name and password or use local system account.
+- The next screen asks for user credentials with administrative privileges required to monitor PerfMon counters in case of ASP.NET Core installation.
+Enter the account name and password, or use a local system account.
+Click on Next.

-For .NET Core installation, if you choose to provide account other than the local account, you have to allow this user to logon to NCache service.
+For .NET Core installation, if you provide an account other than the local account, you have to allow this user to log in to the NCache Service.
 See troubleshooting for more details.

-After the installation is completed successfully, the following dialog is displayed.
-On this dialog box, there is an option to Launch Web Manager on Finish which automatically launches the NCache Web Manager on your localhost after successfully setup installation.
-You can uncheck this option if you do not wish NCache service to automatically launch NCache Web Manager.
+- After the installation is successful, the following screen is displayed.
+On this screen, there is an option to Launch the NCache Management Center which automatically launches the NCache Management Center on your localhost after successful setup installation.
+You also have the option to choose Launch the Getting Started Guide.
+After you have made your choice, click Finish.

-You can refer to Getting Started to set up NCache environment.
+You can refer to the Getting Started Guide to set up the NCache environment.

-In case of NCache .NET Core installation, if you choose to use a custom user instead of local for the required administrative rights, you need to logon that custom user as service.
+In the case of NCache .NET Core installation, if you choose to use a custom user instead of a local user for the required administrative rights, you need to log in to that service as a custom user.
 Follow these steps for a workaround: